Understanding New Hire Documents

 Sharing this information with your new employee can also take many forms such as a presentation given by the new hire’s onboarding buddy, a comprehensive video that is included in the new hire’s digital onboarding tasks, or simply a printed document that is given to them on their first day.

 If you’re not going to have a full benefits brochure, it’ll still be necessary for you to inform your new hire about the company’s time-off policy.
 This should be put in writing so there’s no confusion down the line.
 This document should also explain how the employee is to track their PTO, vacation hours, sick days, jury duty, etc.

 Employee onboarding documents are a crucial part of the onboarding process, making sure your new employee gets started off on the right foot, ready to perform well, follow company procedure, and receive their first and subsequent paychecks without a hitch.

-Onboarding doesn’t have to be complicated or challenging: Learn how Eddy can help streamline your onboarding process.
+Onboarding doesn’t have to be complicated or challenging: Request a demo of Eddy today to see how we can simply your entire onboarding process.